Adenrele/Fruit-and-Vegetable-Image-Recognition/README.md

 # 🍎🥦 Fruit and Vegetable Image Recognition Model

 ## 📌 Project Overview
-This project builds a **custom Convolutional Neural Network (CNN)** to classify images of fruits and vegetables.
-The model is trained on a dataset containing **36 classes**, with 100 images or less per class.
+This project builds a custom Convolutional Neural Network (CNN) to classify images of fruits and vegetables.
+The model is trained on a dataset containing 36 classes, with 100 images or less per class.

 ## [Click here to use the app](https://adenrele-fruit-and-vegetable-image-recognition-main-jrfvxi.streamlit.app)